 Development should not be located where it would lead to a level of on-street parking or traffic that would adversely impact on the safe use or crossing of local roads.
-Development will not be permitted where an existing narrow access is not suitable for increased use, for example, Mill Street and West Street.
+Development will not be permitted where an existing narrow access is not suitable for increased use.